fruitraccoon/firm-path/README.md

 const rootPath = getRootPath<IAddress>();
 ```

 Paths are built using an arrow function, so that typescript can provide intellisense for the available fields.
-Note that any functions are explicitly excluded.
+Note that any functions defined in the type are explicitly excluded.

 ```js
 // An example of a simple field path